 You may want to hire an architect or find a builder to help manage the work if it’s a large project.
 Get at least three different estimates, and look for members of relevant professional bodies to give you greater protection if something goes wrong.

 ‘Ensure that you employ a qualified tradesperson to fit your kitchen, and for any gas and electric work,’ advises Michael Burke of Homebase.

-Make time for snagging.
 Most projects will need a little refining, so after the major work has been completed, make a list of details that have been forgotten, are missing, or wrong.
 Your contractor may have to return to finish these off, so allow for this in your deadline.

 11. Renovating the whole house?
 Do the upstairs first

 If your kitchen renovation is part of a larger project, and you know that there will be heavy renovation work (e.g. structural changes to walls, floor replacements, re-plumbing) done to rooms directly above the kitchen, do the kitchen after.
 The simple reason for this is that if you're repainting your kitchen, especially the ceiling, the fresh paintwork is likely to crack from the vibration; plumbing work in upstairs bathrooms also can cause leaks that will show through.

 Working out a payment plan for your kitchen renovation is an essential step of the process.
 You'll need to agree the timeframe in advance, and how much you'll pay in deposit at the beginning of the project – this should never be more than a quarter of the total cost.